PRIArobotics/Hedgehog/docs/source/installation.rst

 On Linux, the ``losetup`` command can be used to use an image file as a loopback device::

+    # add the -r option the work read-only
     sudo losetup -P /dev/loop0 path/to/image.img
     # when finished, unmount the partitions, then detach the device:
     sudo losetup -d /dev/loop0